Strychnos pungens

 Strychnos pungens (English: spine-leaved monkey-orange, Afrikaans: Stekelblaarklapper) is a tree which belongs to the Loganiaceae.
-Usually about 5m tall, occurring in mixed woodland or in rocky places.
+Usually about 5 m tall, occurring in mixed woodland or in rocky places.
 Branches are short and rigid.
 Leaves are smooth, stiff, opposite, elliptic and with a sharp, spine-like tip.
 Occurring in South Africa on the Witwatersrand, Magaliesberg and further north to northern Namibia, northern Botswana and Zimbabwe.

-The fruit is large (120mm diameter), round and with a smooth hard shell, bluish-green in colour and turning yellow when ripe.
+The fruit is large (120 mm diameter), round and with a smooth hard shell, bluish-green in colour and turning yellow when ripe.
 The pulp of ripe fruit is rich in citric acid and is edible, but the seeds are mildly poisonous.
 The tree is a close relative of Strychnos nux-vomica, the source of strychnine.